Coping With Depression

 1. Acknowledging your depression

-The first step in coping with depression and workplace stress is acknowledging that you have depression.
-Come to terms with your feelings and try to figure out what it is that is causing you to feel that way.
+The first step in coping with depression and workplace stress is acknowledging your emotional state and accepting that you may be struggling.
+Coming to terms with your feelings allows you to begin identifying the root causes of your distress.

 2. Asking for assistance at work